 My career as an entrepreneur and investor has seen me serve several corporate entities in various capacities most notably and currently, as an ambassador for Deal Gateway, and World Business Angel Investment Forum’s High Commissioner.

-Unwilling to hoard what I’ve learned in all these years, I started writing books: the first was published in 2016 and the third will be released in February this year.
+In order to share what I have learned, I started writing books: the first was published in 2016 and the third will be released in February this year (2020).

 You mentioned a new book hitting the market next month.
 What’s this book about?

 Yes.
-My newest title, Entrepreneurial Investing: Connecting Sophisticated Capital with Talented Small Business is a book on investing and my third book.
+My newest title, Entrepreneurial Investing: Connecting Sophisticated Capital with Talented Small Business is a book on investing.
 It is an attempt to solve a huge problem in the world’s economy particularly in the field of investing.

 I found it surprising that though small business accounts for at least half of the Gross Domestic Product (GDP) in developed nations, investors aren’t enthusiastic about putting their money in these businesses.
-Inasmuch as these small businesses account for 90% of all private-sector employment in these nations; it would seem that the Wall Street/ London City Financiers and investors in that calibre (referred to as “sophisticated capital” in my book) believe these companies do not qualify.
-It is generally very risky to invest in traditional small businesses as they are generally illiquid.
+Wall Street/ London City Financiers and institutional investors (referred to as “sophisticated capital” in my book) believe these companies do not qualify.
+Small businesses are generally considered too risky too and too illiquid.

-This fear that money put in these small businesses might be trapped there for a long time or gotten back without profit or not even regained at all, has resulted in a huge problem: a gulf between the financial markets and no less than 50% of the world’s economy.
-It is this problem that this book tries to solve.
+This fear that money put in these small businesses might be trapped there for a long time or lost forever, has resulted in a huge problem: a gulf between the financial markets and no less than 50% of the world’s economy.
+It is this problem that this book, and our company, tries to solve.

 What is the meaning of “talented small business” as used in your book’s title?

 Businesses that are up and running profitably, and have an established client base can be considered “talented”.
-Usually, me and my teams like to focus on unsexy small businesses that are debt-free, which show promises of doing really when if more money is invested in them.
+The media loves to focus on tech startup and the promise of amazing growth and disruption, however, my team and I like to focus on unsexy small businesses that are debt-free, profitable and well run.

 What was the one thing that inspired you to write this book?